riskportal/network-tutorial/docs/5_load_graph.md

-# NetworkGraph Creation and Usage
+# Building and Analyzing Networks

 The `NetworkGraph` object integrates network data, annotations, and overrepresentation results into a unified structure, supporting clustering, domain-level significance, and downstream visualization.